This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Syndactyly of the feet, also known as “webbed feet” are not typically painful, but having webbed feet can make finding well-fitting shoes difficult.
 Wearing shoes that do not fit correctly can lead to many other issues, including other foot conditions, and back issues.

 Unfortunately, people with down syndrome often walk around in ill-fitting shoes due to the unique shape of their feet, which can have painful repercussions.
-Companies like URthotics, who manufacture custom orthotics, are looking to change that reality and make it easier for everyone to walk comfortably, no matter the foot conditions accounted for in making of their orthotics.
+Companies like Bilt Labs, who manufacture custom orthotics, are looking to change that reality and make it easier for everyone to walk comfortably, no matter the foot conditions accounted for in making of their orthotics.

 Flatfoot